IBM/api-integrated-llm-experiment/README.md

 To install the CLI, follow these steps:

-1. Navigate to your Python virtual environment.
+1. Navigate to your Python virtual environment for API-Integrated-LLM CLI.
 2. Run the following command to install the package from the built WHL file:

 ```bash